nikhilshinde0909/LncRAnalyzer/README.md

 eg.
 python Liftover.py 16 Sorghum_bicolor.dna.toplevel.fa Sbicolor Zea_mays.dna.toplevel.fa Zmays near
 ```
-We also provide an additional script which will take ensembl gtf and produce bed files to run slncky as follows
+We also provide an additional script which will take ensembl gtf and produce bed files to run Slncky as follows
 ```
 python ensembl_gtf2bed.py <ensembl_gtf> <output_prefix>
 eg.
 python ensembl_gtf2bed.py Sorghum_bicolor.58.gtf Sorghum_bicolor
 ```
-This will produce protein-coding, non-coding, mirRNA, and snoRNA bed files for slncky.
+This will produce protein-coding, non-coding, mirRNA, and snoRNA bed files for Slncky.
-9. Pipeline is ready for executaion \
+9. Pipeline is ready for execution \
-Run following command and execute the steps for lncRNAs and NPCTs analysis
+Run the following command and execute the steps for lncRNAs and NPCTs analysis
 ```
 bpipe run -n ${threads} ~/Path_to_LncRAnalyzer/Main.groovy data/data.txt
 ```

-Note: If the pipeline reports a "core-dumped" error for PfamScan then replace your existing hmmer installation with hmmer=3.1b1 using the script in the utils directory as follws
+Note: If the pipeline reports a "core-dumped" error for PfamScan then replace your existing hmmer installation with hmmer=3.1b1 using the script in the utils directory as follows
 ```
 bash install_hmmer3.1.sh
 ```